 The Garden is Planted

-The garden is now planted.
-The artichoke plant is from last year and I think I'll pick it tomorrow to steam with garlic.
 Here is a long view of the garden.
 If you have a magnifying lens you can see the labels.
 Basically I have a raspberry hedge in the far distance, then tomatoes with radishes and lettuce in between and nasturtiums along the edge.
 Then peppers and chiles, onions, garlic and shallots, and then red and russet potatoes.
 Where the soaker hoses get wavy I planted early and late corn with spinach in between.
 In the foreground is climbing and bush beans with marigold and chives interplanted, cucumbers, summer and winter squash, and a variety of herbs.
 I'm trying partner-planting with herbs to cut down on ants and aphids.

 Waking up Canadian